It might be hard to believe but it is possible for wine lovers to find ways to save money on wine.

-Trying to get the most out of one bottle is something tasting room staff know a little something about.
-Enter the Coravin a staple in high end tasting rooms across America.
+Trying to get the most out of one bottle is something tasting room staff knows a little something about.
+Enter the Coravin a staple in high-end tasting rooms across America.
 The Coravin clamps on a wine bottle to push a needle through the cork.
-As wine pours out argon, a gas that doesn’t react with the wine, gets pumped in.
-Since cork naturally reseal itself you can pour out a little bit of wine without taking the cork out of the bottle.
+As wine pours out argon, a gas that doesn’t react with the wine gets pumped in.
+Since the cork naturally reseals itself you can pour out a little bit of wine without taking the cork out of the bottle.
 PS: perfect gift for wine lovers.

 Unpopular opinions?
 Maybe.
 Feel free to share your thoughts or tips to save on wine in the comments below.